sysprog21/shecc/README.md

 ## Bootstrapping

-The steps to validate shecc bootstrap on ARMv7-A:
+The steps to validate `shecc` bootstrapping:
-1. shecc source code is initially compiled using (host)gcc which generates an x86/x86\_64 binary.
+1. `shecc` source code is initially compiled using an ordinary compilerg which generates an x86/x86\_64 binary.
-2. Built binary is invoked with its own source code as input and generates a ARMv7-A binary.
+2. The built binary reads its own source code as input and generates an ARMv7-A binary.
-3. The ARMv7-A binary is invoked (via QEMU or other emulators) with its own source code as input and generates another ARMv7-A binary.
+3. The generated ARMv7-A binary is invoked (via QEMU or running on Arm devices) with its own source code as input and generates another ARMv7-A binary.
 4. If outputs generated in steps 2. and 3. are identical, the bootstrapping would be successful.
-That is, the compiler regenerated itself from its own source code in two consecutive generations.
+That is, `shecc` can compile its own source code and produces new versions of that same program.

 ## Prerequisites

 Code generator in `shecc` does not rely on external utilities.
 You only need ordinary C compilers such as `gcc` and `clang`.
-However, `shecc` would bootstrap itself, and ARM ISA emulation is required.
-Install QEMU for ARM user emulation on GNU/Linux:
+However, `shecc` would bootstrap itself, and Arm ISA emulation is required.
+Install QEMU for Arm user emulation on GNU/Linux:
 ```shell
 $ sudo apt-get install qemu-user